E9

 Inspect and test the bake element:

-• Disconnect the wires and test the element for continuity with a multimeter.
-An open circuit means the element is bad.
+- Disconnect the wires and test the element for continuity with a multimeter.
+An open circuit indicates a faulty element.

 Check wiring and control:

-• If wiring and element are good, the main control board bake relay may have failed and will need replacement.
+- If the wiring and element are in good condition, the main control board's bake relay may have failed and will need replacement.

 Advertisements